canalplus/rx-player/doc/Getting_Started/Tutorials/Selecting_a_Track.md

   console.log("No text track is enabled");
 } else if (currentTextTrack === undefined) {
   console.log(
-    "We don't know the current text track. " +
-      "Are you sure a content is loaded?"
+    "We don't know the current text track. " + "Are you sure a content is loaded?", );
-  );
 } else {
   const language = currentTextTrack.language;